Working from home

 • Filter emails so that you quickly see what’s most urgent.

 • Use agreed email procedures so that, for example, urgent emails are so marked and time frames identified.
-Bear in mind also, the need for email and document security.
+Also bear in mind the need for email and document security.

 • Use document control processes and systems (such as version control) to protect the integrity of working documents and make them more accessible to users.